Welcome to our Right to Choose home

 What is NHS Right to Choose?

-If you are a registered NHS patient in England and are referred by your GP for specialist treatment, such as a neurodevelopmental assessment, you have the legal right to choose an appropriate healthcare provider.
+If you/your child are a registered NHS patient in England and are referred by your GP for specialist treatment, such as a neurodevelopmental assessment, you/your child have the legal right to choose an appropriate healthcare provider.
+This is known as your Right to Choose.

-It means you can decide which organisation will oversee your care, as long as they are located in England and fully qualified.
+It means you/your child can decide which organisation will oversee your care, as long as this organisation is located in England and fully qualified.
+Right to Choose allows the NHS to better manage its wait lists and for you/your child to access support faster.

 Further support